-All daily maps are available in png and NetCDF format for discover and analysis, respectively.
-All files are generated using python and contain a 2-dimensional field of total water vapour at 0.25° grid spacing in a latitude-longitude (rows-columns) grid.
+All daily data are available as map in png format and in NetCDF data format for analysis.
+All files are generated using Python and contain a 2-dimensional field of total water vapor at 0.25° grid spacing in a latitude-longitude (rows-columns) grid.
 The NetCDF files also contain the needed projection and grid information.
-They have the following name structure: TWV-version-yyyy-mm-dd.nc.
+They have the following name structure: TWV-version-yyyy-mm-dd.nc